Stapleton International Airport

 Stapleton International Airport was a major airport in the western United States, and the primary airport of Denver, Colorado.
-It opened on October 17, 1929, and was replaced by Denver International Airport in 1995.
+It opened on October 17, 1929, and was replaced by Denver International Airport in February 1995.

 It was a hub for Continental Airlines, the original Frontier Airlines, People Express, United Airlines, and Western Airlines.
-Other airlines with smaller operations at Stapleton included Aspen Airways, today’s Frontier Airlines, and Rocky Mountain Airways, all three being based in Denver at the time.
+Other airlines with smaller operations at Stapleton included Aspen Airways, today's Frontier Airlines, and Rocky Mountain Airways, all three being based in Denver at the time.

+After its demolition, Stapleton International's footprint was redeveloped as a commercial and residential neighborhood called Stapleton, which was renamed Central Park in 2020 to distance itself from Benjamin F. Stapleton, a former member of the Ku Klux Klan.

-Stapleton International Airport was replaced by Denver International Airport in 1995; it was closed and the property redeveloped as the commercial and residential neighborhood of Central Park, which was named Stapleton until 2020.
-The Stapleton International Airport codes were transferred to the new airport, which continues to use them today.
+The Stapleton International Airport codes were transferred to Denver International, which continues to use them today.

 History

 The location of Stapleton Airport on a map of Denver neighborhoods.

 Looking west, January 1966.
 Only concourses A, B, and C existed then.
 A United Airlines Pilot Training Center was later built on the vacant land between the airport's west boundary and the housing tracts.

 Looking north, January 1966.
 Runway 35 became 35L, after 35R was built.
 The old United Airlines pilot training center buildings, on the airport proper, were still in operation.
 A UAL DC-8 pilot training flight has just made a missed approach, complete with its shadow.